 Government of India Act 1919 – Mont-Ford Reforms

+During the First World War, Gandhi Ji had requested the country to help the allies in war.
+Indian public was expecting that they would also get democratic reforms.
 Samuel Montagu is known to have put a statement in the British Cabinet which asked for “gradual development of free institutions in India with a view to ultimate self-government” however, later the words “ultimate self government” were removed from his statement and He declared what is now known as Montagu Declaration.

 The Montagu declaration reads as:

 “Increasing association of Indians in every branch of the administration and the gradual development of self-governing institutions with a view to the progressive realization of responsible government in India as an integral part of the British Empire“.

 The key phrase “ultimate self-government” was removed but, still the another key phrase “responsible government” in this statement gave the inference for the first time that rulers are answerable to the public.

 - The declaration made the moderates happy and they said “It is Magna Carta of India”.
 However extremists expressed that it fell short for legitimate expectations of India.
 After all, total independence was what they wanted.